 Unfortunately, back pain is something that almost everyone will experience in their lifetime.
 With life’s physical demands in the workplace, whether it be lifting or even being in the office, back injury or discomfort is bound to occur.

-This pain, when it occurs, can disrupt your daily routine and although it may be painful, lower back pain episodes usually subside within 2-12 weeks following onset without surgical intervention.
+This pain, when it occurs, can disrupt your daily routine, and although it may be painful, lower back pain episodes usually subside within 2-12 weeks following onset without surgical intervention.

 What To Do?

 At your initial appointment with your primary care doctor, they may prescribe medications such as anti-inflammatories like Motrin to reduce pain caused by inflammation.
-In some cases, for severe lower back pain, narcotic medications may be prescribed coupled with other therapy options.
+In some cases, for severe lower back pain, narcotic drugs may be prescribed coupled with other therapy options.

-If a chiropractor is suggested, the patient will most likely be recommended to have a spinal adjustment or other manipulation to correct the spine misalignment which improves functionality as well as decrease pain.
+If a chiropractor is suggested, the patient will most likely be recommended to have a spinal adjustment or other manipulation to correct the spine misalignment, which improves functionality as well as decrease pain.

-Many times, patients begin to feel better with medications and other therapeutic therapies and they can resume normal activities again.
-The use of physical therapy coupled with prevention education can go along way to preventing future lower back injuries resulting in the need to be seen at the Atlanta Spine Center.
+Many times, patients begin to feel better with medications and other therapeutic therapies, and they can resume normal activities again.
+The use of physical therapy coupled with prevention education, can go along way to preventing future lower back injuries resulting in the need to be seen at the Atlanta Spine Center.